-Meanwhile, although I was interested in subjects like philosophy and history, I thought I could self study these in my leisure time instead of paying a high tuition fee for the degree.
-Therefore, major in chemistry was my first choice to study because the opportunity to experiment with expensive requirements would worth the money I pay to the university.
+Meanwhile, despite my interest in subjects such as philosophy and history, I reasoned that I could self-study them in my spare time rather than pay a high tuition cost for a degree.
+As a result, chemistry was my first choice because the ability to experiment with costly requirements would be worth the money I would spend on the institution.

-After graduation, I did not have any chance to use the mathematical second order differential equation in my daily job.
-Instead, in an increasingly competitive world, I believe it is the quality of thinking that will give me the edge, an idea that opens new doors, a technique that solves problems, or an insight that simply makes sense of it all.
-The more I know, the smarter and faster I can go.
-That is why I should learn about how to learn like the best minds with cutting-edge thinking and best learning practices.
+After graduation, I didn’t have the opportunity to employ the mathematical second order differential equation in my regular job.
+Instead, I believe that in an increasingly competitive world, the quality of my thinking will provide me with an advantage, whether it’s an idea that opens new doors, a technique that solves issues, or an insight that makes sense of everything.
+I can go brighter and quicker the more I know.
+That is why I should diverge my learning from academic to skill-based, like the most brilliant minds with cutting-edge thinking and best learning approaches.

-I should have done more exercise as well, which changes the brain in ways that protect memory and thinking skills.
-Researchers found that regular aerobic exercise appears to boost the brain area involved in verbal memory and learning.
+I should have exercised more because it alters the brain’s memory and reasoning abilities.
+According to researchers, regular aerobic exercise increases the brain area involved in language memory and learning.

-Staying within my comfort zone is a good way to prepare for today, but it is a terrible way to prepare for tomorrow.
-To sustain success, I must develop learning agility, which is the capacity for rapid, continuous learning from experiences.
-Agile learners are good at making connections across experiences, and they can let go of perspectives or approaches that are no longer useful.
-In other words, they can unlearn things when novel solutions are required.
-People with this mindset tend to be oriented toward learning goals and open to new experiences.
-I should experience, seed feedback, and reflect systematically.
+Staying in my comfort zone is a great way to prepare for the present, but it’s a terrible way to prepare for the future.
+I need to acquire learning agility and rapid, continuous learning from events to maintain my achievements.
+Agile learners can connect experiences and let go of ideas or techniques that are no longer relevant.
+In other words, when new solutions are necessary, they can unlearn.
+People with this perspective are more likely to pursue learning objectives and to be open to new experiences.
+I should go through the motions of experiencing, seeding feedback, and reflecting systematically.